Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CodeReviewCategories.md

 > 1. Are abstractions and interfaces used to decouple dependencies?

-### 9. Dependency Management
+## 9. Dependency Management

+### Dependency Injection

-- Dependency Injection: Is dependency injection used properly to manage external dependencies, and are services registered at appropriate lifetimes (transient, scoped, singleton)?
+> 1. Is dependency injection used properly to manage external dependencies, and are services registered at appropriate lifetimes (transient, scoped, singleton)?

+### Tight Coupling

-- Tight Coupling: Is the code loosely coupled?
+> 1. Is the code loosely coupled?
 Are external dependencies decoupled using interfaces or abstractions?

 ### 10. Logging and Monitoring